 The general idea is that digital nomads have complete freedom of movement while working online.
 This allows them to explore new places and experience different cultures without having to sacrifice their careers.

 There are a number of different ways people live the digital nomad lifestyle.
 Some stay in short-term accommodation such as hostels, hotels, and Airbnbs.
 Others rent an apartment.
 Some travel internationally while others stay in their home country and live in a van or RV.
 Digital nomads can travel constantly or stay for a few months at each destination.
-Some have a home base and only nomad for part of the year.

 What do Digital Nomads Do for Work?